msarakon/shape-shop/README.md

 There's only 1 example test in this project, but write more as you see fit.
 We are using Jest, it's easy to get working and the documentation is good: [https://facebook.github.io/jest/](https://facebook.github.io/jest/)

-Test(s) can be run with `npm run test`.
-Tests are located under ./test -folder.
-Name your tests as `_nameOfTest_.spec.js`.
+Test(s) can be run with `npm test`.
+Tests are located under `/test` -folder.
+Name your tests as `_nameOfTest_.test.js`.
 You can use any testing framework you like, but Jest is preconfigured.

 # Changelog
 10.10.2017 - Updated the project for webpack and Jest.
 Added layouts to git.